 - Formalised external courses and conferences for targeted improvement

-- In house peer groups (huddles) which are a kind of community of practice
+- In house peer groups called Communities of Practice

 It is expected that anyone receiving training will teach others.
 There is no better way to embed learning than by teaching.
 This may be done through a Friday lunch talk, a TEG talk, huddles or ad-hoc discussions.